Table of contents

 Ken Reys

-In my role as a Councillor, I met Ken Reys, who was delivering a ‘welcome to country’ on behalf of the traditional owners, the Gimuy Walubara Yidinji people.
+In my role as a Councillor, I came to know Ken Reys, who often delivered the ‘welcome to country’ on behalf of the Traditional Owners of Division 3, the Gimuy Walubara Yidinji people.
 We became friends and I learned about his amazing family.

 Fred and Frank Reys